Obscuretone/obscuretone.github.io/public/posts/en/pieces_of_flair.md

 > **When a measure becomes a target, it ceases to be a good measure.**

-[Campbell's Law](https://www.sesp.northwestern.edu/docs/publications/429551791356808642.pdf) says the same thing in institutional terms: the more a metric is used to make decisions, the more pressure there is to corrupt the process being measured.
+[Campbell's Law](https://jmde.com/index.php/jmde_1/article/view/297/) says the same thing in institutional terms: the more a metric is used to make decisions, the more pressure there is to corrupt the process being measured.

 That sounds abstract until you have lived inside one of those systems.

 ## Handle Time

-During university, I worked in technical support at an Apple call center.
+During university, I worked in consumer technical support.

 One of the key metrics was average handle time.
 On the surface, that made sense.
 Shorter calls can mean faster service, lower queue times, and better operational efficiency.